Food For Thought When Choosing a High School

 - 45% of employers hiring high school graduates report that they do not have basic skills necessary for employment.

 - 53% of high school graduates do not qualify for in-state universities.

 - 59% of high school graduates have to take remedial classes in community college to get into in-state colleges.

 Further research, after the conference, confirmed a myriad of causes for these statistics including lower standards, lack of mentor/counselor oversight (due to large numbers of students being tracked by relatively few counselors), and poor communication with parents.
 This is alarming information for parents making decisions on which high school they wish to have their student attend.

-Regardless of the high school, and of course we hope you choose Jefferson Preparatory Academy, parents need to research their school of choice thoroughly.
+Regardless of the high school, and of course we hope you choose Jefferson Preparatory, parents need to research their school of choice thoroughly.
 Schools are public entities and their graduation rates, school label, and other statistics should be available for review.

-Come learn about our program at one of our next High School Information Meetings.
-The Information Meetings are held at 16635 N. 51st Ave in Glendale in the Dinning Hall on a weekly basis.
+Come learn about our Nationally recognized program at one of our next High School Information Meetings.
+The Information Meetings are held at 16635 N. 51st Ave in Glendale in the Dining Hall twice a month.
 Please call the school secretary to reserve the your seat today, 602-595-2990.